Protecting the Rights and Safety of Local Staff, Together.

 1. Become An Ambassador

-Ambassadors are individuals, organisations or networks that align with the values and intent of the Guidelines and wish to help promote awareness and uptake, without formal signatory commitments.
+Ambassadors are individuals, organisations, or networks that align with the values and intent of the Guidelines and wish to help promote awareness and uptake across their professional networks and spheres of influence.

 Ambassadors commit to: